Atletico Madrid confirms Savic hamstring tear

 Savic joins Filipe Luis on the sidelines for Atletico with right-sided defender Juanfran having to fill in at left-back against Levante.

-Lucas Hernandez, a transfer target for Bundesliga champions Bayern Munich, is back in training after more than a month out with a knee strain.
+Lucas Hernandez, a transfer target for Bundesliga champion Bayern Munich, is back in training after more than a month out with a knee strain.